 [RSG-43] A PUT request MUST be idempotent.

-[RSG-44] If a resource is not found, PUT MUST return the status code "404 Not Found".
+[RSG-44] If the target resource is not found and the server does not allow creation at the given URI, PUT MUST return the status code "404 Not Found".
+If the server allows creation, PUT MUST return the status code "201 Created".

 [RSG-45] If a resource is updated successfully, PUT MUST return the status code "200 OK" if the updated resource is returned or a "204 No Content" if it is not returned.